Interim Chancellor of the University of Tennessee at Chattanooga, 2012-2013

 President of the University of Chattanooga, 1929-1938

 Dr. Guerry was born in North Carolina in 1890.
-Graduated from the University of the South with a B.A. in 1910 and was awarded a D.C.L. there in 1929.
-Immediately after graduation, he came to Chattanooga as a member of the faculty of McCallie School.
+He graduated from the University of the South with a bachelor's degree in 1910 and a doctoral degree in 1929.
+Immediately after graduation, he came to Chattanooga as a member of the faculty of the McCallie School faculty.
 After two years there, he moved to Baylor School.
-Except for his war experience in 1917-1918 as a combat officer in France, Dr. Guerry was connected with Baylor School, first as associate headmaster and later as headmaster until his election to the presidency of UC.
+Except for his war experience in 1917 to 1918 as a combat officer in France, Guerry was connected with Baylor School first as associate headmaster and later as headmaster until his election to the presidency of UC.

 Dr. Arlo A. Brown

 Dr. Brown was born in Mercer County, Illinois, in 1883.
 He graduated from Northwestern University in 1903 and received a Bachelor of Divinity from Drew Theological Seminary.
 Brown did graduate work at Union Theological Seminary and Northwestern.
 He was a member of Phi Beta Kappa and was awarded a doctoral degree from Cornell College in 1921.
 From 1903 to 1912, he served various pastoral charges in the Methodist Episcopal Church.
 From 1914 until his appointment as president of the University of Chattanooga, he was the superintendent of the Teach Training Board of the Sunday Schools of the Methodist Episcopal Church.
 During the war years, he was a Chaplain in the American Expeditionary Forces.